 But despite having him I had this broken story on repeat in my head that I had to conquer the world by myself, ask no one for help, suffer in silence and run myself into the ground, all to make money to keep my family afloat.

-My fears were so high that I tried to control everything around me, including how I thought my husband “should” make money, which were of course based off of my own fears and projections.
+My fears were so high that I tried to control everything around me, including how I thought my husband “should” make money, which was of course based off of my own fears and projections.

 And then just like that it all stopped.